AdamK-PXU/Twitter-Post-Fetcher/README.md

 Further information and project page: http://jasonmayes.com/projects/twitterApi/

+Latest version: 18.0.3 - ensure you are using the latest version to avoid issues!

 ## Why does this exist?

 Recently I was quite frustrated to find out that the old API on Twitter was depreciated and the overhead in setting up a system to perform OAUTH just to get my already publicly available tweets was too damn high (see https://dev.twitter.com/discussions/11564).